JavierAntoran/moby_dick_whale_audio_detection/README.md

 <img src="images/HMM_GMM.png" width="380" height="220"/>

 We obtain poor results with this method.
-Using 10 hidden state HMMs with a 3 gaussian mixture per hidden state, we obtain the following ROC:
+Using a 10 hidden state HMMs with a 3 component GMM per hidden state, we obtain the following ROC:

 <img src="images/best_hmm_roc.jpg" width="360" height="290"/>